kyrill99/crew-engineering-team/README.md

 # AI Engineering Team

 An autonomous multi-agent software engineering team built with [CrewAI](https://crewai.com).
-Give it a plain-English description of a system you want built, and the crew designs, implements, tests, and writes a UI for it — producing runnable Python code with no human intervention.
+Give it a plain-English description of a system you want built, and the crew designs, implements, tests, and writes a UI for it while producing runnable Python code with no human intervention.

 ---